 System Reliability Metrics

-The wired nature of PoE cameras provides superior reliability for mission-critical surveillance:
+The wired nature of PoE cameras delivers superior dependability for mission-critical monitoring:

-WiFi cameras introduce variables that can impact reliability, including electromagnetic interference, network traffic spikes, and environmental factors that affect wireless propagation.
+WiFi cameras introduce variables that can impact system stability, including electromagnetic interference, network traffic spikes, and environmental factors that affect wireless propagation.

 Enterprise Deployment: Infrastructure and Scalability